riggles1/GunconDuino-With-Screen-Flash/README.md

 # GunconDuino v2, With Trigger Screen Flash Support

-PS1 Guncon controller as absolute Mouse coordinates (or Joystick) via Arduino Pro Micro or Leonardo.
+PS1 Guncon controller as absolute Mouse coordinates via Arduino Pro Micro or Leonardo.
 This repository is a fork based on the original work by Matheus Fraguas (sonik-br).

 The goal of this fork was to make the GunconDuino work with RetroArch's "shader (hold)" lightgun screen flash functionality.